Internet Safety and Cyber bullying

 More information can be found on the following websites

-www.net-aware.org.uk NSPCC Net Aware website - about social networks that your children may be accessing outside of school hours.
-The website offers concise information about a wide range of social media sites with comments from children and parents to help you make an informed decision about its suitability for your child
+www.net-aware.org.uk NSPCC Net Aware website - a useful guide to social networks and apps that your children may be accessing outside of school hours.
+The website offers concise information about a wide range of social media sites with comments from children and parents to help you make an informed decision about its suitability for your child.